Getting to the Cause of Your Pain

 - Locking of the jaw

 Frequent headaches could be a sign of problems with the TMJ.
-Often patients do not mention consistent head pain to their dentist because they don’t see the correlation, but we urge you to tell us whatever health issues you are experiencing.
+Often patients do not mention consistent head pain to their Dentist because they don’t see the correlation, but we urge you to tell us whatever health issues you are experiencing.

-Tight bites or tooth pain could be the root cause of your mild tension headache or even migraine.
+Misaligned bites or tooth pain could be the root cause of your mild tension headache or even migraine.
 Our team is trained to look for wear and tear from teeth grinding or tension in the jaw.